zilahir/wordpress-theme-framework/README.md

+This is a forked repo from teh original wordpress-theme-boilerplate repository, and has been reverted to a version, where the ACF PRO plugin was not mandatory to have.
+It's my personal preferences to use this template this way, ALL credits goes to it's original authors.

 # WordPress Theme Boilerplate

 This package contains Theme Boilerplate, which has a lot of improvements and security patches, according to